learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Nodemailer.md

       }
     });
 ```
 Here, it uses gmail to send email.
 Information about the mail address that you want the email to be sent from goes to auth as the code suggested.
+Note that you usually want to define your mail address and password in different file such as .env so that it is not visible by others.

 [This website](https://www.freecodecamp.org/news/use-nodemailer-to-send-emails-from-your-node-js-server/) gives further explanation about credentials.
 It might be helpful when you are actually implementing and encounter any errors.